Azure/azure-powershell/src/VMware/docs/New-AzVMwareAddonVrPropertiesObject.md

 # New-AzVMwareAddonVrPropertiesObject

 ## SYNOPSIS
-Create a in-memory object for AddonVrProperties
+Create a Vr object for Addon

 ## SYNTAX